soggybag/sf-public-spaces/README.md

 This is in progress, there is still a lot to be done.

+- List of addresses and collect data about spaces.
 - ~~Sticky footer - https://developer.mozilla.org/en-US/docs/Web/CSS/Layout_cookbook/Sticky_footers~~
 - ~~Apply Masonary layout with flexbox~~
 - ~~Add React Router navigation~~